Brand Name: Subutex, Buprenex, Butrans, Probuphine, Belbuca and Sublocade

 - Confusion or loss of coordination

-This is not a complete list and others unlisted side-effects may occur.
+This is not a complete list, and other unlisted side-effects may occur.
 Call your doctor for medical questions or advice, and you can also report side effects to FDA at 1-800-FDA-1088.

 Waismann Method’s Rapid Buprenorphine Detox Offers